Donald Trump 2016 presidential campaign: Conservative movement

 Trump's right-wing populist positions—nativist, protectionist, and semi-isolationist—differ in many ways from traditional conservatism.
 He opposes many free trade deals and military interventionist policies that conservatives generally support, and opposes cuts in Medicare and Social Security benefits.
 While insisting that Washington is "broken" and can only be fixed by an outsider, Washington-based conservatives were surprised by the popular support for his positions.

-Trump polled well with Tea Party voters, and politicians with strong tea party ties, such as Sarah Palin and Michele Bachmann, similarly endorsed Trump.
+Trump polled well with Tea Party voters, and politicians with tea party ties, such as Sarah Palin, similarly endorsed Trump.

 Some prominent conservatives praised Trump.
-Newt Gingrich described him as the latest incarnation of the Reagan Revolution, and had said that his election would be "very healthy for America".
-In the aftermath of Trump's statements regarding the Khan's, Gingrich later said that Trump was making himself a less acceptable candidate for the presidency than Hillary Clinton, but that "Trump is vastly better than Hillary as President".
+Newt Gingrich described him as the latest incarnation of the Reagan Revolution, and said his election would be "very healthy for America".
+In the aftermath of Trump's statements regarding the Khan's, Gingrich said Trump was making himself a less acceptable candidate for the presidency than Clinton, but that "Trump is vastly better than Hillary as President".
 Rush Limbaugh, while clearly favoring Ted Cruz, relished the degree to which Trump exposed the conservative establishment as an elitist self-interested clique.
 Sean Hannity was an unapologetic advocate for Trump and endorsed him.

-In July and August 2015, U.S. Senator John McCain (former presidential candidate, Vietnam War naval veteran, and prisoner of war) and Trump criticized each other on several occasions, primarily over their differing positions on immigration.
+In July and August 2015, U.S. Senator John McCain and Trump criticized each other, primarily over immigration.
 At a July 18, 2015, event Trump described McCain as a "loser" and added, "He's not a war hero.
 He was a war hero because he was captured.
 I like people who weren't captured."
-His comments were heavily criticized; some of his primary rivals said he should withdraw from the race because of them.
-At a later press availability Trump denied having said McCain is not a war hero, saying "If somebody's a prisoner, I consider them a war hero."
-At the same time, he criticized McCain for not having done enough for veterans.
-In 2014, McCain worked with senator Bernie Sanders to create the Veterans Choice program, which later as president Trump claimed more than 150 times that he had created.
+His comments were criticized; some of his primary rivals said he should withdraw from the race.
+Trump later denied having said McCain is not a war hero, saying "If somebody's a prisoner, I consider them a war hero."
+He criticized McCain for not having done enough for veterans.
+In 2014, McCain worked with senator Bernie Sanders to create the Veterans Choice program, which Trump later claimed more than 150 times he had created.
 McCain said Trump should apologize, not to him personally, but to former American prisoners of war and "the families of those who have sacrificed in conflict".
 Trump declined to issue any apology.